browserstack/python-appium-app-browserstack/README.md

 # python-appium-app-browserstack

-python-appium-app-browserstack provides sample code to run tests using Appium with Python on BrowserStack’s real device cloud.
-It includes code required to integrate with BrowserStack cloud and tests for BrowserStack’s sample Android and iOS app.
+This repository provides sample code to run tests using Appium with Python on BrowserStack’s real device cloud.
+It includes code required to integrate with BrowserStack cloud and tests written for BrowserStack’s sample Android and iOS apps.

 ## Documentation